-Founder Marty Sheedy was born with multiple congenital disabilities including Arthrogryposis and Prune Belly Syndrome.
-Doctors in the Detroit area told his parents that he wouldn’t make it past the age of three, and, if he did, Marty would never walk or function normally.
+The Founder of Project Scissor Gait Foundation – Marty Sheedy was born with multiple congenital disabilities including Arthrogryposis and Prune Belly Syndrome.
+Doctors told his parents that he wouldn’t live past the age of three, and, if he did, Marty would never walk or function independently.

-Marty has overcome many challenges including learning how to walk with two dislocated hips.
+The word GAIT is the medical term for walking.
 Instead of walking in the “traditional way” he learned how to balance and walk by crossing his legs in a scissor-like motion.
-That walk has given him freedom of mobility which has enabled him to experience a full and rich plethora of life.
+The Scissor Gait walk has given him freedom of mobility which has enabled him to experience a life dedicated to service.

-It also serves as a metaphor for others to find their independence through any means possible.
+It serves as a metaphor for others to find their independence through any means possible.